jeremybarbet/react-native-modalize/README.md

 yarn start
 ```

 Change the code into `example/node_modules/react-native-modalize/*.ts(x)`.
-Then the magic happen, copy your code changed and go to `src/*.ts(x)` and paste it.
+Then the magic happens, copy your code changed and go to `src/*.ts(x)` and paste it.
 You can now commit and open a pull request.